Hetchins color schemes

 "In the past, Hetchins were noted for their high-class chromium plating and enamelling. [which he out-sourced, see below for more on this].
 Today, with the restriction on plating, and the ingredients necessary for first-class enamel paint and varnishes, leaves a lot to be desired.
 But we are the whole time endeavoring, even when a frame is finished plainly, to give the kind of high-class finishes we are associated with.
 We are able to undertake chromium plating but, while the nickel ban is on, chromium must needs be on copper."

 The above text wants some unpacking.
 First, Hyman Hetchin out-sourced his chroming and painting operations.
 One corresppondant claims, from memory, that Hetchin's frame painting was done by Broma enamelling (later Relyon Broma) at Gallows corner, Romford, Essex (later East London).
 The company did enamelling for a lot of the London frame builders at the time.
-Reportedly, they finished in the late 1970s/early 1980s.
+Reportedly, they closed in the late 1970s/early 1980s.
 Transfers and lug lining were done there by a gentlemen known to my correspondent only as Arthur; he kept a large stock of transfers.
 Other transfers (Hetchin's Coronation type) were found in the Hamstel Road shop safe when David Pullinger took over as manager in approx 1986.
 (The only other contents of the safe was a large collection of Playboy magazines. --now probably worth more than the Coronation transfers ! --Ed.)

 Second, the "restriction" and "nickel ban" mentioned in Hetchin's 1951 catalog refer to (metal) rationining in Britain during and after the war years.
 Apparently this caused some difficulty in getting proper finishes, at least for a time.
 Metal was so scarce (for non-military applications) during the war years that getting castings for lugwork was difficult for cycle manufacturers, which led Claud Butler to develop fillet-brazed frames with bi-laminates (according to Ken Janes).
 Rationing in Britain was phased out starting in 1949 (clothing) and ended on 4 July 1954 (bacon was the last item to go!).